vuejs/docs/src/guide/typescript-support.md

 })
 ```

-### Augmenting Types for Use with Plugins or User Definitions
+### Augmenting Types for Use with Plugins or Declarations by User

 Vue 3 provides `globalProperties` property for [plugins](./plugins.html#writing-a-plugin) to add to Vue’s global properties in each component instance.
 In some cases, we also need to [do it by ourselves](../api/application-config.html#globalproperties):